Revision of the Lists of Electors

 Registering to vote after the revision period ends

-To have your name added to the voters list at the polling station, you must prove your identity and address.
+To have your name added to the voters list at the polling place, you must prove your identity and address.
 You can do this in one of three ways:

 Eligibility to vote